daniel-collings/country-facts/README.dev.md

 - DynamicDataView.tsx - this component requires time to build up a bespoke library of components that perfectly illustrate the data for each data type.
 - Internationalisation - with the nature of Country Facts being a geo-explorer, it would be beneficial to have internationalisation across the web app.
 - Testing - reflect on current testing and increase testing specifically around behaviour driven and integration tests.
-- Refactor the components used within `routes/countries.tsx` to not have the `LayoutWithNav` wrapper.
+- Refactor the components used within `/src/routes/countries.tsx` to not have the `LayoutWithNav` wrapper.
 - Reflect upon the components built so for an look for optimising code reuse.
 - Consider whether to debounce state updates on `/#/countries`.
 - Bug found with `Netherlands`, will always go to 'Did you mean' page as there's a country called `Caribbean Netherlands`.
 Need to look at resolving this.
 - Show current time and weather of the country.
+- Introduce caching

+## Notes
+This project will continue to be developed as I come up with new ideas for the project.